Updated January 2019

 I continue to raise awareness

-I am now 7 years post Op and planning to climb Ben Nevis just for fun in May and in October I am doing the Snowdon Challenge consisting of a cycle ride to Snowdon, climb Snowdon and Kayak around the lake before heading to the pub for a much earned beer!
+I am now 7 years post surgery and planning to climb Ben Nevis (just for fun) in May, and in October I am doing the Snowdon Challenge consisting of a cycle ride to Snowdon, climb Snowdon and Kayak around the lake before heading to the pub for a much earned beer!

 I started a new job in a GP's surgery at the end of January as the resident vampire.
 In September I look forward to being a bridesmaid to the oldest of 3 children I nannied when they were small and I still live life to the full.

 2018 saw the wedding of the middle daughter I nannied for when she was small, and I was a witness at this beautiful occasion.
 My boys turned 18 and 21 and we took a family trip to New York which was amazing.